Caroline Nokes: Parliamentary bill committees

-Nokes sat on the Scrap Metal Dealers Bill Committee, and was a member of the Justice and Security Bill Committee.
+Nokes sat on the Scrap Metal Dealers Bill Committee from 2012-2013, and in the same year was also a member of the Justice and Security Bill Committee.
 She also sat on the Children and Families Bill Committee which scrutinises a bill designed to improve legislation affecting fostered and adopted children, children in care, children with Special Educational Needs, and the family justice system.
 Nokes was also a member of the Deregulation Bill Committee and the Modern Slavery Bill Committee, a subject in which she had previously expressed a constituency interest and on which she had questioned the government.